 Front fuselage view of the Sukhoi Superjet 100

 The SSJ100 is the first 100-seat jet with a full fly-by-wire (FBW) system, designed to optimize handling, reduce flight crew workload, and maximize fuel efficiency.

 Two models are available, the basic aircraft, with a range of 1,645 nm, and a long-range version capable of flying 2,470nm.
 Overall length is 98' 3".

 Its twin SaM-146 engines are designed and produced by the French-Russian firm PowerJet.

 The Superjet 100 can seat from 87 to 108 passengers.

 The airliner is in service with a number of airlines, including Aeroflot, CityJet, Interjet, Yamal, Azimuth, and others.

-As of 2017, over 115 Superjet airliners have been delivered, with more on order.
+As of July of 2019, over 172 Superjet airliners have been delivered, with more on order.